micro-manager/micro-manager.github.io/_pages/Okolab.md

 the controller connected to the Oko-Touch will answer to USB commands😎"&gt;

-{% include Note text="The Nightly Build version of Micro-Manager 2.0-gamma may not install a required folder.
+{% include notice icon="info" content="The Nightly Build version of Micro-Manager 2.0-gamma may not install a required folder.
 If, after the installation, the ''okolib'' folder is missing in your Micro-Manager installation folder, please download the following file [http://www.oko-lab.com/public/micro-manager-2.0/Okolib.zip Okolib db folder] and un-compress it in Micro-Manager installation folder." %}

 ## Configuration